 Xin Ren has a wide range of experiences in museum management including visitor services.
 Previously, she has worked with the National Museum of African American History and Culture, the National Museum of Natural History, and the National Air and Space Museum in a variety of logistical and service capacities.
 Xin is a graduate of George Mason University with a B.S. in Health System Management.

 Mindy Liu is a recent graduate of New York University with a degree in Politics and a minor in Economic Policy.
 She has previously worked with the Department of Commerce’s International Trade Administration on trade relations between U.S. and China.
 Currently, she is working with the Chinese American Museum and its board to establish its online presence and build its content program.

 Feng Shan, Legal Counsel

 Feng Shan is an attorney at SZDC Law P.C.
-He provides the advice and support for the foundation, including nonprofit corporation operation, governance and fundraising issues.
+He provides advice and support for the foundation including nonprofit corporation operation, governance and fundraising issues.
 Mr. Shan practiced law at the Washington, D.C. office of Dentons US LLP.
 Before starting his legal career, Mr. Shan was a research scientist at Pharmacia (now Pfizer) and Biogen.